jensens/blog/blog/2023/mixed_python_pep420.md

 The new style is much simpler.

 - First we do not have any `setup.*` files, but a `pyproject.toml`.
-  It needs to have a build-system declared, I use still use `setuptools` here.
+  It needs to have a build-system declared, I use `setuptools` here.
   ```ini
   # ...
   [build-system]